QiufangMa/Agent-architecture/README.md

 <!-- regenerate: on (set to off if you edit this file) -->

-# Network Digital Twin based Architecture for Service oriented AI for Network Operation
+# Network Digital Twin based Architecture for AI Driven Network Operation

-This is the working area for the individual Internet-Draft, "Network Digital Twin based Architecture for Service oriented AI for Network Operation".
+This is the working area for the individual Internet-Draft, "Network Digital Twin based Architecture for AI Driven Network Operation".

 * [Editor's Copy](https://QiufangMa.github.io/Agent-architecture/#go.draft-wmz-nmrg-agent-ndt-arch.html)
 * [Datatracker Page](https://datatracker.ietf.org/doc/draft-wmz-nmrg-agent-ndt-arch)